ntno/boot/README.md

 ### Windows

-1. download this repository as zip: https://github.com/ntno/boot/archive/refs/tags/0.0.0.zip
+1. download this repository as zip: https://github.com/ntno/boot/archive/refs/tags/1.0.0.zip
 2. move zip file to your documents folder and unzip (ex: `C:\Users\natan.MY\Documents`)
 3. open cygwin and navigate to the repository source code:
     - `cd /cygdrive/c/Users/natan.MY/Documents/boot`
 4. run initial set up commands:
     - `make configure-bash-profile`
-    - `make configure-cygwin-profile`
-    - `make configure-vscode`
     - `make set-up-git github-username=YOUR_GITHUB_USERNAME email=YOUR_EMAIL`
+    - `make configure-cygwin`
 5. STOP! do not proceed until you have added your new github ssh key to your github account

 ### Mac

-1. download this repository as zip:https://github.com/ntno/boot/archive/refs/tags/0.0.0.zip
+1. download this repository as zip:https://github.com/ntno/boot/archive/refs/tags/1.0.0.zip
 2. move zip file to your documents folder and unzip (ex: `/Users/ntno/Documents`)
 3. open terminal and navigate to the repository source code:
     - `cd /Users/ntno/Documents/boot`